NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/S/saints-balm.md

 #========================================================#
 #                     CORE PROPERTIES                    #
 #========================================================#
 cssclasses:
   - pf2e-items
   - h-line
   - pf2e-item-base
 notetype: pf2e-item
 name: "saints-balm"
 aliases: "Saints' Balm"
 source: "Pathfinder #152: Legacy of the Lost God"
 pg: ""
-rarity: ""
+rarity: "Uncommon"
 trait01: "consumable"
 trait02: "healing"
 trait03: "magical"
 trait04: "oil"
-trait05: "uncommon"
+trait05: ""
 trait06: ""
 trait07: ""
 trait08: ""
 image: zz-Attachments/assets/imageplaceholder.png
 level: 7
 weight:
 value: "70"
 subvalue: "gp"
 invest:
 usage: "held in one hand"
 license: "ORC"
 identify:
 description: "**Activate** `pf2:1` Interact  This luminescent paste is made from the powdered bones of a long-forgotten saint, mixed with herbs and blessed by a priest.
   It typically comes in a tightly sealed, palm-sized dish etched with holy symbols.
   Applying _saints' balm_ to yourself or a creature within reach restores 3d8+10 Hit Points to the creature to which it's applied."
 powerTitle1:
 actionEconomy1:
 type1: